awsdocs/alexa-for-business-administration-guide/doc_source/manage-devices.md

-# Managing Devices<a name="manage-devices"></a>
+# Manage devices<a name="manage-devices"></a>

 You can set up your Alexa devices \(Amazon Echo, Echo Dot, or Echo Plus\) using the Device Setup Tool\.
 This connects your device to your Wi\-Fi network and registers it with Alexa for Business\.
 You can also use the Alexa Companion app to set up your devices using your Amazon\.com or Amazon Business account, then import your devices into Alexa for Business\.
-For more information, see [Import Your Devices](getting-started.md#import)\.
+For more information, see [Import your devices](getting-started.md#import)\.

 After you set up your devices, you can assign them to your rooms\.